Affiliate links on Android Authority may earn us a commission. Learn more.

 Zoom vs Facetime: Which should you go for?

-Facetime is a convenient app if you and your video call participants have Apple devices.
-It requires no extra downloads or signing up for yet another service, as the app comes pre-installed with your iOS and Mac OS devices.
-It’s also easy and simple, with good video quality.
+Facetime is a convenient app if the host has an Apple device.
+Given users are in the Apple ecosystem, it requires no additional downloads or signing up for yet another service, as the app comes pre-installed with your iOS, iPad, and macOS devices.
+It’s also easy and straightforward, with good video quality.
 Not to mention its functionality is far improved by the inclusion of meeting links and screen sharing.

 Even the free version of Zoom has much more functionality over Facetime.Edgar Cervantes